aCKJazz/basicstoimprovisation/about.md

 ### More Information

-Content design by Adriaan Vervoort
+Content design by Adriaan Vervoort <br>
 Website design by Yoggsoft